igmhub/LaCE/docs/docs/users/compressedParameters.md

 print(fitter_compressed_params.cp_emulator.cp_emulator.parameters())
 ```

 And create a dictionary with the naming convertion between the parameters in your chain and the parameters used by the cosmopower model.
+We need additional parameters to convert to km/s.

 ```python
 param_mapping = {